xumingzhu989/CMNFNet-TCYB/README.md

 ## Saliency maps

-We provide saliency maps of our ACCoNet (VGG_backbone and ResNet_backbone on ORSSD, EORSSD, and additional ORSI-4199 datasets.
+We provide saliency maps of our CMNFNet （VGG_backbone and ResNet_backbone） on ORSSD, EORSSD, and additional ORSI-4199 datasets.

 ## Citation